 Performing a risk assessment is not just the most important thing a compliance officer might do.
-Usually, it’s also the first thing a compliance officer does, for any risk that comes along.
+Usually, it’s also the first thing a compliance officer does, for any hazards or risks that come along.

 What is the Purpose of a Risk Assesment?

 In the simplest definition, a risk assessment identifies potential hazards and analyzes what would happen if that hazard occurs.
 (Seriously, that’s the textbook definition provided by Ready.gov.)
+Hazard identification is a critical step that should not be overlooked.
 A business might perform risk assessments on everything from a data breach to the failure of critical IT systems, to natural disasters, to poor financial reporting, to anti-bribery processes.
 Compliance officers can narrow their focus a bit more than that.
 When we talk about performing a risk assessment, we’re trying to answer two questions: